Ion Hanford Perdicaris: American Civil War

 Perdicaris graduated from Trenton Academy in 1855.
 He wrote an essay titled Unity of Beauty that was presented at the school's commencement ceremony in July 1855.
 Ion enrolled in Harvard University the following year.
 He also exhibited his painting Cattle at the Thirty-Third Annual Exhibition of the Pennsylvania Academy of the Fine Arts.
 Ion was no longer a student at Harvard in the spring of 1858.
 He traveled to England that summer to study painting.

 Ion was urged by members of his family who supported the Confederate States of America to assist on their side in the American Civil War.
 His father was crucial because he was a former diplomat and had ties to many different countries in Europe, most notably the King and Queen of Greece.
 There were over 18 different countries represented with over 50 different consuls in the diplomatic community when Gregory was in Greece.
 The information was relayed to the McIver family, led by Henry McIver; the family were Perdicaris's cousins and prominent supporters of the Confederacy.

 The McIver family confiscated the Perdicaris family's estate and personal belongings in South Carolina, naming them alien enemies.
 The confiscation occurred one month after the onset of the American Civil War and three months before the official Confederate Sequestration Act.
-The McIver's refused to hire a substitute for their cousin who was studying in Europe.
+The McIvers refused to hire a substitute for their cousin who was studying in Europe.
 They chose to confiscate their assets.
 One year later, the confederacy confiscated 1351 shares of the Charleston Gas Light Company, worth close to one million dollars, adjusted for 2019 inflation.
 The shares belonged to Gregory.

 The issue led to the Supreme Court case Dewing v.
 Perdicaris, 96 U.S. 193 (1877).
 According to a letter Perdicaris sent to Samuel R. Gummeré, he was instructed by his parents to obtain Greek citizenship to stop the sequestration.
 They found expatriation a legal solution.
 Expatriation was not legally permitted until the Expatriation Act of 1868.
-Records indicate Perdicaris submitted his paperwork twenty-three days before the South sequestered close to one million dollars worth of stocks.
+Records indicate Perdicaris submitted his paperwork twenty-three days before the South sequestered close to one million dollars' worth of stocks.
 By law, he was still an American citizen.
-Gummeré's father was business partners with Perdicaris's.
+Gummeré's father was business partners with the Perdicaris family.